salasberryfin/CarND-Traffic-Sign-Classifier/writeup.md

 Test Accuracy = 0.950
 ```

-It is relevant to note that the results improved considerably in terms of accuracy when performin the operation with pre-processed images that were previously converted to grayscale.
+It is relevant to note that the results improved considerably in terms of accuracy when performing the operation with pre-processed images that were previously converted to grayscale.

 In order to get to a point where the accuracy reached the desired level, I had to follow a considerable number of iterations, since I had no previous experience with this type of algorithms (or any neural network, to be precise).
 I would say that 75% of the time I required to finish the project was spent on this particular step of the process.
 While re-adjusting the original values found in the LeNet example given in the lessons, I got to interact with the code a little further and improve my understanding on how it operates and how the values used for the hyperparameters are crucial to get a successful result.